Rohan3009M/indian-ethnic-clothing-classification/README.md

 pip install -r requirements.txt
 ```

-Note: `torch` and `torchvision` may need to be installed separately depending on your CUDA setup.
+Note: `torch`, `torchvision`, and `streamlit` may need to be installed separately depending on your environment.

 ## Workflow